caiton1/CS386-Meal-Creation-App/documentation/Reports/Report08_Group2.md

 **Missing participants:**  None
 **Project repo:** https://github.com/caiton1/CS386-Meal-Creation-App-WIP-

 # 1. Summary of Activities

+**Connor Aiton:** Working on creating the infrastructure and framework for our project, will be solving the “favoriting issue” in the deliverable.
+Restructured the git repo in preparation for deploying the web hosting.

+**Jared Brotamonte:** I worked on creating some code for deliverable #4.

 **Sophia Ingram:** I worked on the introduction for deliverable #4 and made the project description on our readme file more descriptive, worked on the report, and made sure to assign each member to their corresponding issue.

 **Elleana Negrelli:** I worked on the deliverable document and attached appropriate links to the files in our github as well as each designated issue that we will be implementing for this deliverable.
 I started working on how to implement my assigned issue.